barbute/gronk/README.md

 # gronk
 gronk is an [FRC Robot program](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html) written in Java designed to control Prosper Robotics 2024 offseason robot *Redux* - an SDS MK4i L2 Kraken Motor swerve drive.
-The robot was designed for the 2024 FRC Season's game: [Cresdendo](https://www.firstinspires.org/robotics/frc/game-and-season).
+The robot was designed for the 2024 FRC Season's game: [Cresdendo](https://www.firstinspires.org/robotics/frc/game-and-season). **This is a personal project is intended for simulation use cases only, and is not meant to be ran on any physical hardware in its current state**.

 ## Table of Contents
 - [Description](#description)